iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 I am happy to report that Tarek enjoyed his first ever durian here in Kuala Lumpur when keynoting for us.

+Following the model that we did in Japan, we have also setup a [partnership](https://pycon.my/about/pycon-my-plt/) in Malaysia to facilitate managing funds and also as a public-facing entity to be responsible for managing PyCon in Malaysia.

 #### The local sponsors

 Our local sponsors who have supported us until now are mostly small companies with